 Sta.
-Lucia Land Inc. and Subsidiaries' (Group) net income grew by 45% or P132.52 million for the three-month period ending March 31, 2021.
-The Group was able to increase the real estate sales by 5% comparing to the same period last year.
-As oppose to its commercial operations, the lessening of foothold traffic as effect of the quarantine protocols implemented causes rental income to decrease by 38% amounting P72.04 million as compared to the same period last year.
+Lucia Land Inc. and Subsidiaries' (Group) net income grew by 22or P203 million for the threemonth period ending March 31, 2022.
+The Group was able to increase the real estate sales by 42% comparing to the same period last year.
+As oppose to its commercial operations, the lessening of foothold traffic as effect of the quarantine protocols implemented causes rental income to decrease by 21% amounting P30 million as compared to the same period last year.
 Despite the experienced effect of the pandemic, the Group was able to implement measures to cope up and minimize its expenses.
-The lowered tax rate from 30% to 25% also contributed to the increase in bottomline of the Group.
-Other sources of income grew by 76% or P53.44 million as compared to the same period last year.
-Interest income and commission income increased by 6% and 40% respectively.
+Other sources of income grew by 37% or P36 million as compared to the same period last year.
+Interest income and commission income decreased by 9% or P10 million and 90% of P29 million respectively.